eduardo-rodrigues/2021-06-14_ESCAPESummerSchool/README.md

 One can straightforwardly run this notebook presentation on Binder, with no installation requirements on the user side
-(Be aware that the environment to set up is rather large and it may take 5-10 minutes for the notebooks to be up and running online.)
+(Be aware that the environment to set up is relatively large and it may take about 5 minutes for the notebooks to be up and running online.)

 Just click on